Abhi1922106/Bank_Loan_Prediction/README.md

 14. Online- Does the customer use internet banking facilities?
 15. CreditCard- Does the customer uses a credit card issued by Bank?

+TASK:-
 Tools :- Python.
-         Pyton libraries: NumPy, Pandas, Matplotlib, Scikit learn , Seaborn
+         Python libraries: NumPy, Pandas, Matplotlib, Scikit learn , Seaborn

-Task :1.
-Build a model that will help to identify the potential customers who have a higher
-         probability of purchasing the loan.
+1. Build a model that will help to identify the potential customers who have a higher probability of purchasing the loan.
 2. Used classification model to predict the likelihood of a liability customer buying personal loans.
 3. Build a decision tree model to identify probability of purchasing loan